nazmulsisil/next-and-sanity/README.md

 ### CMS

-Sanity.io has been used as the CMS.
-The articles should be published through this for the ease of the content writers for content marketing.
+Sanity.io has been used, the articles should be published using Sanity studio.

 Also a cron-job has been created for the content writers so that they can set up the schedule for their drafted posts to be published.